Nutrition – Major/Minor

 Course Requirements for the Nutrition Minor (18 credits)

-All students in the nutrition minor must complete a core of 9 credits to be chosen from the following courses and all associated prerequisites:
+All students in the nutrition minor must complete the following core of 9 credits and all associated prerequisites:

 NTR 130 Food and Culture 3 credits